MasterDan/rexar/packages/docs/docs/guide/component-syntax.md

 ## Same example, using RxJs BehaviorSubject

-Here we using [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject) again.
+Here we are using [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject) again.
 Pay attention, that `computed` is not reactive with `BehaviorSubject`, because this is not trackable type.
 Pure `observable`, that multiplies our number, still works.
 ::: warning